 \subsection{Controllability}

-\begin{dfn} A CDCS is said to be completely controllable, if there exists a proper control $u(t)$, which can drive the trajectory from $x_0=x(0)\in \R^{n_i}$ to $x_e=x(T)$ ($T<\infty$) continuously. \end{dfn}
+\begin{dfn} A dimension-varying control system is said to be completely controllable, if there exists a proper control $u(t)$, which can drive the trajectory from $x_0=x(0)\in \R^{n_i}$ to $x_e=x(T)$ ($T<\infty$) continuously. \end{dfn}

-\begin{rem} \begin{itemize} \item[(i)] The continuity is under the distance deduced topology ${\cal T}_d$ of $\R^{\infty}$.
+\begin{rem} \begin{itemize} \item[(i)] The continuity is under the distance induced topology ${\cal T}_d$ of $\R^{\infty}$.
 That is, in space $\Omega$.
-In natural topology ${\cal T}_n$, this is impossible.
+In the natural topology ${\cal T}_n$, this is impossible.
 See Figure \ref{Fig.4.2} for the continuous trajectory $\widetilde{AD}$ in $\Omega$, ignoring the segment $pq$.

 \item[(ii)] Since discontinuous switches are practically with certain error, controllability seems questionable.
-If the controllability is so called practically controllable, i.e., controlling the trajectory into a small neighborhood, the discontinuous trajectories become meaningful.
+If the controllability is so-called practically controllable, i.e., controlling the trajectory into a small neighborhood, the discontinuous trajectories become meaningful.
 The segment $pq$ in Figure \ref{Fig.4.2} shows a discontinuous switching. \end{itemize} \end{rem}